KateBaburina/Predictive-Modeling---Employee-Attrition/README.md

 ## Description
 The dataset from Kaggle.com was used for creating this predictive model https://www.kaggle.com/tejashvi14/employee-future-prediction.
 A company's HR department wants to predict whether some employees would leave the company in next 2 years.
 The task is to build a predictive model that predicts the prospects of future and present employee.

+Libraries used for EDA: visuals - Matplotlib, Seaborn.
+EDA is performed with the help of PandasProfiling, DataPrep.

+The task is to build a model to solve a binary classification task on unbalanced data.
+The following algorithms were used: XGBoost, CatBoost, Random Forest, Light Gradient Boosting Machine, Gradient Boosting, Extremely Randomized Trees, H2O AutoML.

 ## Installation
 Installation is not required, you can see the whole process in Colab Notebooks.

 https://colab.research.google.com/drive/1_INkop2P4lWB47sW0Qx-30w_7Pl7qwzF?hl=en#scrollTo=LQ2rg2oY_Vmb